Abortion methods in the second trimester

 After-abortion care

 After an induction abortion, vaginal bleeding should be monitored.
-Pregnancy symptoms should subside in 24 – 48 hours following an induced abortion.
-If pregnancy symptoms persist or vaginal bleeding is heavy and fast (soaking two maxi pads per hour, for two hours or more), you should seek medical care immediately.
-Patients should also note signs of infection, such as a fever above 38 degrees Celsius or foul-smelling vaginal discharge.
+Pregnancy symptoms should subside in 24 - 48 hours following an induced abortion.
+If pregnancy symptoms persist or vaginal bleeding is heavy and fast (soaking two maxi pads per hour, for two hours or more), medical care is required immediately.
+Patients should also note any signs of infection, such as a fever above 38 degrees Celsius or foul-smelling vaginal discharge.
 All these symptoms should prompt the patient to seek medical care as soon as possible.
-Fertility can return as soon as 10 days after an abortion, so the person can get pregnant again during sex very soon.
-When they do not want to get pregnant, some people consider using contraception in case they engage in unprotected sex.
-It is good to know that having unprotected sex not only exposes an individual to becoming pregnant but also to an STI infection.
-Find out the contraception method best suited to your needs by clicking here.
+Fertility can return as soon as 10 days after an abortion, so the person can get pregnant again very soon.
+To prevent unplanned pregnancies, some people consider using contraception as soon as possible.
+It is good to know that having unprotected sex not only exposes someone to the possibility of becoming pregnant, but also to the risk of an STI during this time.